yildizmy/pet-clinic/backend/src/main/resources/docs/how_to_run.md

 ```
 <br/>

-4. Run the following command (by running this command, the app and database containers are built and start up):
+4. Run the following command:

 > **Warning** Before running this command, delete previously composed containers and volumes belonging to the application (for `db`, `backend` and `frontend` containers and `pet-clinic_db-data` volume).
 On the other hand, if the app is running on IntelliJ IDEA, stop it to prevent a possible port error.